-We know that the difference between the two WordPress platforms can be confusing, so we're going to unpack all the differences for you.
+We know that understanding all these differences between two versions of WordPress can be confusing so we're going to unpack all these differences for you.
 But since the software itself is free, a WordPress website still represents an extraordinary value for money.
-There are many aspects of WordPress that are free, which is one of the wonderful things about the platform.
-Today, there are several companies that offer managed WordPress hosting, including installing WordPress and ensuring that it is always up to date.
+There are many aspects of WordPress that are free which is one of its wonderful features.
+Today there are several companies that offer managed WordPress hosting including installing WordPress and ensuring that it is always up-to-date.